sporto/elm-tutorial/effects/startapp_with_effects.md

 ## Conclusion

 Using __StartApp__ is much simpler than doing our own thing (as we did in the previous chapter).
 A bunch of complex code is encapsulated within StartApp.

+In the next section we will start building a full web application.